Sneh1999/Fusion/README.md

+# Fusion
-# A sample restaurant website using Typescript and Angular-JS
+A sample restaurant website using Typescript and Angular-JS